 It's a dish that takes simple ingredients and turns them into something comforting and familiar.
 Every family has their own twist, and this version stays true to tradition while being easy enough for weeknight dinners too.

-If you love side dishes that bring people back for seconds, you should also try my classic coleslaw - it pairs perfectly with barbecue.
+If you love side dishes that bring people back for seconds, you should also try classic coleslaw - it pairs perfectly with barbecue.

-ingredients you'll need
+Ingredients you'll need

 - 3 lbs yukon gold potatoes